Felps09/Felipe-Resume/README.md

 - Excellent customer service to individuals and business
 - Sales of chocolate products, drinks and gifts daily.

-### Accounting and Assitant Attendant • R&K DIAGNOSTICO VETERINARIO • JAN 2018– DECEMBER 2018
+### Administrative Assistant/Accounting Clerk • R&K Diagnostico Veterinario • JAN 2018– DECEMBER 2018
+- Assisted accounting with daily cash logs and receipts.
+- Handled data management of accounts payable and receivable.
-Assisted accounting department with financial tasks and responsibilities; demonstrated extreme attention to detail to ensure customers received quality service while working at front office; engaged costumers with a positive and professional attitude.
+- Extreme attention to detail with customers and files.
+- Engaged customers with a positive and professional attitude.
+- Clerical duties at the reception.

 ## Education
 Computer Science Diploma • Langara College • Jan 2020-Present